entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

     full_game, full_game_spanish, condensed_game and all_22.
 You can use
     all to extract all available replay types, which is the default

+jiocinema

+-   refresh_token: The refreshToken UUID from browser local storage can be passed to extend the life of your login session when logging in with token as username and the accessToken from browser local storage as password

 jiosaavn

 -   bitrate: Audio bitrates to request.
 One or more of 16, 32, 64, 128,
     320. Default is 128,320

+afreecatvlive

+-   cdn: One or more CDN IDs to use with the API call for stream URLs, e.g. gcp_cdn, gs_cdn_pc_app, gs_cdn_mobile_web, gs_cdn_pc_web

+soundcloud

+-   formats: Formats to request from the API.
+Requested values should be in the format of {protocol}_{codec}, e.g. hls_opus,http_aac.
+The * character functions as a wildcard, e.g. *_mp3, and can be passed by itself to request all formats.
+Known protocols include http, hls and hls-aes; known codecs include aac, opus and mp3.
+Original download formats are always extracted.
+Default is http_aac,hls_aac,http_opus,hls_opus,http_mp3,hls_mp3

+orfon (orf:on)

+-   prefer_segments_playlist: Prefer a playlist of program segments instead of a single complete video when available.
+If individual segments are desired, use
+    --concat-playlist never --extractor-args "orfon:prefer_segments_playlist"

+bilibili

+-   prefer_multi_flv: Prefer extracting flv formats over mp4 for older videos that still provide legacy formats

+sonylivseries

+-   sort_order: Episode sort order for series extraction - one of asc (ascending, oldest first) or desc (descending, newest first).
+    Default is asc

 Note: These options may be changed/removed in the future without concern for backward compatibility